-Basic Maintenance of Internal Connections (BMIC) as well as Caching, and Managed Internal Broadband Services (MIBS) were retained on the 2024 Draft Eligible Services list, released September 12th, 2023.
-Remember, BMIC is subject to the Category 2 five-year budget.
-The \$167 per student prediscount budget is the TOTAL amount allowed per site for 5 years for ALL Category 2 services, including BMIC.
-Support includes repair and upkeep of hardware, wire and cable maintenance, basic tech support, configuration changes.
+Basic Maintenance of Internal Connections (BMIC), Caching, and Managed Internal Broadband Services (MIBS) were retained on the 2025 Eligible Services List, released on October 25, 2024.
+Remember, BMIC is subject to the Category 2 fiveyear budget.
+The \$167 per student pre-discount budget is the TOTAL amount allowed per site for 5 years for ALL Category 2 services, including BMIC.
+Support includes repair and upkeep of hardware, wire and cable maintenance, basic tech support, and configuration changes.
 Limited to ACTUAL work performed under the contract.

-A part of each applicant's funding must be spend on managed services
+A part of each applicant's funding must be spent on managed services

-The E-Rate program is technology neutral.
-The FCC doesn't show preference for one type of technology over another.
+The E-Rate program is technology-neutral.
+The FCC doesn't show a preference for one type of technology over another.